TroyFernandes/MusicBee-Philips-Hue/README.md

 If you want to make changes to my code, and rehost it, feel free to do so.

-NOTE: I just wanted to mention that I've only tried this on one color bulb.
-I can't afford to shell out $60 CAD for every bulb.
-However I dont think adding more will be an issue.

 # Program Specifics

 Here are just some things to note about the plugin.
 Nothing of great importance.
 If you don't care, you can skip to Installation.